Posts by tag

 Before our Austin store manager could even stock the YakAttack Track Mount Paddle Holders on our shelves, kayak anglers who had seen them on our website were calling him up to see if they were available in the store too!
 These paddle holders are a game changer because you can easily place or retrieve your paddle in one motion single-handed – the wheels allow your paddle to slip right in place.

 I recently had some time at the house to play around with the YakAttack Surface Mount Retractor and found it is quite handy to use in conjunction with the 3/4″ StakeOut Pole Clip that we sell.
 I use this combo to hold my Boga Grip to the lid of my Ocean Kayak.

-A few years ago you would be hard pressed to find a kayak fishing tournament in Texas for freshwater anglers.
+There’s Never Been a Better Time for Freshwater Kayak Fishing in Texas A few years ago you would be hard pressed to find a kayak fishing tournament in Texas for freshwater anglers.
 Certainly they existed, but mostly hidden among forums or in the minds of those in the know.

 April has brought over forty great entries into our “BlackPak Your ‘Yak!” kayak fishing photo contest, sponsored by YakAttack, on Facebook and close to a thousand votes.